Franxix-code/sql-data-warehouse-project-/README.md

 - Organizing a data-engineering project for version control

 ---

-📚 Learning Reference
+📚 Learning Reference & Attribution

-This project was developed independently while learning from Baraa's SQL Data Warehouse tutorials.
+This project was built independently as part of my data engineering learning journey, with guidance from Baraa's SQL Data Warehouse tutorials and project structure.

-The tutorials were used as a learning reference for concepts such as:
+The tutorials were used as a learning reference for concepts including:

 - Data warehouse architecture
-- Medallion architecture
+- Medallion architecture (Bronze, Silver, Gold)
-- ETL design
+- ETL processes
-- Data transformation
+- Data cleaning and transformation
 - Dimensional modelling
 - Star-schema design
+- SQL Server data warehousing

-The implementation, debugging, data-quality investigation, and project organization were carried out as part of my own learning and practice.
+The SQL implementation, data transformations, debugging, testing, and project development were carried out independently as part of my own learning and practice.

+Original Learning Resource

+The project was inspired by and developed while following Baraa's SQL Data Warehouse course/tutorial.

+The original project is licensed under the MIT License.
+Where applicable, the original copyright and license notices have been retained in accordance with the license terms.

+This repository is an independent learning implementation and is not the original project.

 ---